2nd Chronicles Chapter 8

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, which he had built before the porch,
+, which he had built in front of the porch,

 çukkâh, sook-kaw’; feminine. booth (rude or temporary shelter) For more info on the festival click here